hadarge/yoshi/docs/guides/app-flow.md

 });
 ```

-We use Webpack to bundle our server code and it can't handle mixing `module.exports` and EcmaScript imports in the same file.
+We use Webpack to bundle our server code and it can't handle mixing `module.exports` and ECMAScript imports in the same file.
 To solve it, change your `server.js` file to use EcmaScript modules for both, importing and exporting:

 ```diff
 import wixExpressCsrf from '@wix/wix-express-csrf';